Fleksas/GettingData_Analysis/README.md

 ## Introduction

-This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
+This courswork uses data from
+the <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
 In particular, we will be using the "Human Activity Recognition Using Smartphones Data Set" which is made available on